FRITXY-TME/FRITXY_CONSOLE/README.md

 # FRITXY_CONSOLE

-I made my first application im so proud of myself im starting to learn how to code
+[X] Made my first console without skidding and used it to learn how to code im actually so proud of myself [X] Im going to learn WPF now and im going to start posting more sources here made by Me

+Im Happy To Say I Wont Skid Anymore And Im Learning How To Code!